NGORONGORO

 In April 2021, the President of Tanzania instructed the government to find a solution for what she described as a high human population and increased livestock numbers in Ngorongoro.
 The NCA authority then issued a notice to demolish nine primary schools, six dispensaries, four religious institutions, nine village offices, one police station etc. The notice has not been executed as planned because of public pressure, but the Government did suspend many services in health, education and water, to suffocate us to enforce relocation.
 Access and operation of key services within the NCA remain limited:

--No national budget has been allocated to the service of the NCA communities, making the living conditions unbearable.
+• No national budget has been allocated since 2021 to the service of the NCA communities, making living conditions unbearable.

 In July 2024, the Tanzanian Government decided to take away the Maasai’s right to vote by excluding people in Ngorongoro from participating in the voters’ registration process, impacting over 100,000 people.
 The Government also issued a notice to “delist” (i.e. remove the legal status) all the villages within the NCA.